sjp38/linux/Documentation/admin-guide/mm/transhuge.rst

        an anonymous THP as "partially mapped" and count it here, even though it is not actually partially mapped anymore.

+collapse_exceed_none_pte
+       The number of collapse attempts that failed due to exceeding the max_ptes_none threshold.
+For mTHP collapse, Currently only max_ptes_none values of 0 and (HPAGE_PMD_NR - 1) are supported.
+Any other value will emit a warning and no mTHP collapse will be attempted. khugepaged will try to collapse to the largest enabled (m)THP size; if it fails, it will try the next lower enabled mTHP size.
+This counter records the number of times a collapse attempt was skipped for exceeding the max_ptes_none threshold, and khugepaged will move on to the next available mTHP size.

+collapse_exceed_swap_pte
+       The number of anonymous mTHP PTE ranges which were unable to collapse due to containing at least one swap PTE.
+Currently khugepaged does not support collapsing mTHP regions that contain a swap PTE.
+This counter can be used to monitor the number of khugepaged mTHP collapses that failed due to the presence of a swap PTE.

+collapse_exceed_shared_pte
+       The number of anonymous mTHP PTE ranges which were unable to collapse due to containing at least one shared PTE.
+Currently khugepaged does not support collapsing mTHP PTE ranges that contain a shared PTE.
+This counter can be used to monitor the number of khugepaged mTHP collapses that failed due to the presence of a shared PTE.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help